spiffe/spiffe/standards/X509-SVID.md

 The first value of the `x5c` parameter is the base64 DER-encoded CA certificate that the entry represents.
 If the `x5c` parameter contains multiple values, then all but the first MUST be ignored.
 The X509-SVID CA bundle is then the union of CA certificates extracted from the `x509-svid` JWK entries.
 If no `x509-svid` JWK entries are present in the bundle, then the trust domain does not support X509-SVID.

 ## 7. Conclusion
 This document set forth conventions and standards for the issuance and validation of X.509-based SPIFFE Verifiable Identity Documents.
-It forms the basis for real world SPIFFE service authentication and SVID validation.
+It forms the basis for real-world SPIFFE service authentication and SVID validation.
 By conforming to the X.509 SVID standard, it is possible to build an identity and authentication system which is interoperable and platform agnostic.

 ## Appendix A. X.509 Field Reference
 Extension | Field | Description